-The charter school agrees to comply with all of the following provisions: (Read and check) 1.
+The charter school agrees to comply with the following provisions: (Read and check) 1.
 A resolution or motion has been adopted by the charter school applicant's governing body that authorizes the submission of this application, including all understanding and assurances contained herein, directing and authorizing the applicant's designated representative to act in connection with the application and to provide such additional information as required.
 2. Recipients operate (or will operate if not yet open) a charter school in compliance with all federal and state laws, including Indiana Charter Schools Law as described in all relevant sections of Indiana Code ("IC") § 20-24.
 3. Recipients will, for the life of the charter, participate in all data reporting and evaluation activities as required by the Indiana Charter School Board ("ICSB") and the Indiana Department of Education.
 See in particular IC § 20-20-8-3 and relevant sections of IC § 20-24.
 4. Recipients will comply with all relevant federal laws including, but not limited to, the Age Discrimination in Employment Act of 1975, Title VI of the Civil Rights Act of 1964, Title IX of the Education Amendments of 1972 , section 504 of the Rehabilitation Act of 1973, Part B of the Individuals with Disabilities Education Act , and section 427 of the General Education Provision Act .
 5. Recipients receiving federal Charter School Program Grant funds will comply with all provisions of the Non regulatory Guidance-Public Charter Schools Program of the U.S. Department of Education, which includes the use of a lottery for enrollment if the charter school is oversubscribed, as well as with applicable Indiana law.
 See also relevant sections of IC § 20-24.
 6. Recipients shall ensure that a student's records, and, if applicable, a student's individualized education program as defined at 20 U.S.C. § 1401(14) of the Individuals with Disabilities Education Act , will follow the student, in accordance with applicable federal and state law.
 7. Recipients will comply with all provisions of the Elementary and Secondary Education Act of 1965, as amended by the Every Student Succeeds Act of 2015 , including but not limited to, provisions on school prayer, the Boy Scouts of America Equal Access Act, the Armed Forces Recruiter Access to Students and Student Recruiting Information, the Unsafe School Choice Option, the Family Educational Rights and Privacy Act and assessments.
 8. Recipients will operate with the organizer serving in the capacity of fiscal agent for the charter school and in compliance with generally accepted accounting principles.

-9. Recipients will at all times maintain all I necessary and appropriate insurance coverage. corporations providing funds to the chagents and employees, and any successor narmless the ICSB, the State of Indiana, all school arter school (if applicable), and their officers, directors, ors and assigns from any and all liability, cause of action, elating to the charter school or its operation.
-1 - 1 may revoke the charter if the ICSB deems that the goals, fiscal management, or legal and operational Signature from Authorized Rep resentative of the Charter School Applicant certify that the information submitted in th sentative of the charter school applicant and do hereby is application is accurate and true to the best of my eby certify to the assurances contained above. certify that the information submitted in th is application is accurate and true to the best of my
+9. Recipients will at all times maintain all necessary and appropriate insurance coverage.
+10. Recipients will indemnify and hold harmless the ICSB, the State of Indiana, all school corporations providing funds to the charter school (if applicable), and their officers, directors, agents and employees, and any successors and assigns from any and all liability, cause of action, or other injury or damage in any way relating to the charter school or its operation.
+11. Recipients understand that the ICSB may revolute recipient is not fulfilling the academic goals, fiscal responsibilities outlined in the charter.
+Signature from Authorized Representati ve of the Charter School Applicant I, the undersigned, am an authorized representative of the charter school applicant and do hereby certify that the information submitted in this application is accurate and true to the best of my knowledge and belief.
+In addition, I do hereby certify to the assurances contained above.
+Name Title Signature Date